Karol Nawrocki: Economics

-He objected to the Tusk government's cut in healthcare contributions for businesses and stated that he would oppose any attempt to reduce healthcare funding.
-Nawrocki also signed a list of 11 pledges, including promises to not raise the retirement age, to uphold worker protections, to defend minimum wages, to retain the ban on Sunday business activity, to promote economic patriotism, and to increase funding for the public health service and agriculture.
+He objected to the Tusk government's cut in healthcare contributions for businesses and stated that he opposes any attempt to reduce healthcare funding.
+Nawrocki also signed a list of 11 pledges, including promises to not raise the retirement age, and to uphold worker protections, defend minimum wages, retain the ban on Sunday business activity, to promote economic patriotism, and to increase funding for the public health service and agriculture.
 Based on these pledges, he was endorsed by Poland's Solidarity trade union.
-Nawrocki supports additional taxes on "digital giants operating online and targeting Polish users" and the expansion of social housing.
+He supports additional taxes on "digital giants operating online and targeting Polish users" and the expansion of social housing.

 He argues that Poland needs to achieve "full energy sovereignty".
 He supports nuclear energy, describing it as "the most secure and stable one".
 He also criticised the European Green Deal, stating that while he supports environmental protection, he opposes "climate madness at the expense of Polish homes, workers and entrepreneurs".
 Nawrocki also believes that Poland needs to ensure its food security and respect "the sovereignty of the Polish countryside"; he has described rural Poland as "the mainstay of Polish culture, traditions and social values".
-Nawrocki is considered to not be economically liberal, but supported selective tax cuts.
-He advocated for reducing the value-added tax rate from 23% to 22% during his presidential campaign, as well as an exemption from personal income tax for families with two or more children.
+He supports selective tax cuts, but is considered to not be economically liberal.
+He advocated for reducing the value-added tax rate from 23% to 22% during the 2025 campaign, as well as an exemption from personal income tax for families with two or more children.
 He also pledged to veto blanket tax increases.